In the Field

 “Our employees have a commitment level and work ethic that goes beyond providing great products,” said Lance Tracy, SportDOG Brand Vice President.
 “They are willing to get involved in the behind-the-scenes activities that make habitat enhancement and wildlife conservation actually happen.
 Without people like that, all the monetary or product donations – no matter how worthwhile the cause – aren’t going to have much of an effect.”

 SportDOG Brand is always looking for ways to lend support at the grassroots level.
-Here are a few examples of projects in which we have recently participated.
-If you have a conservation project you would like to discuss, click here to email Britney Starr.
+Here are a few examples of projects in which we have participated.
+If you have a conservation project you would like to discuss, send us an email.

 SportDOG Brand® Clay Shoot for Scouting Raises Big Dollars for Tennessee Youth Program

 Shooting, fun and fellowship all came together for a good cause at the Chilhowee Sportsman's Club in Maryville, Tennessee, September 4-5, when SportDOG Brand proudly sponsored the 4th annual Clay Shoot for Scouting event.
 The sporting clays competition grossed more than $41,000 from auction proceeds and sponsor and participant fees to support the Great Smoky Mountain Council Chapter of the Boy Scouts of America.

 Scouting in the East Tennessee Region serves more than 16,000 youths, including 2,000 economically disadvantaged at-risk youths.
 Funds raised from events such as the Clay Shoot for Scouting go toward training for Scout leaders; financial assistance for uniforms, books, camping fees, and other items that ensure each Scout can participate fully; and transportation to Scouting events.